 If fuel-efficiency is very high on your priorities, consider the QuickStove QS-01-AS.

-There are tons of options when it comes to wood burning stoves.
-The choices can prove overwhelming.
+There are tons of options when looking to find the best wood burning stove for backpacking.
+Indeed, the choices can prove overwhelming.

 While they all serve the same function, they come in varying shapes, sizes and materials.
 Let’s break it down, so you know what stove to pick relevant to your backpacking needs:

-The size of your wood backpacking stove will affect your camping trip in a number of areas, chiefly the space in your pack.
+The size of your wood burning stove will affect your camping trip in a number of areas, chiefly the space in your pack.
 If you just want to boil water, then get a small one to fit your pot.
-If you’re looking to cook, find sturdier stoves to hold larger pots.
+If you’re looking to cook, find a sturdier wood stove to hold larger pots.

-Even in their folded positions, backpacking stoves vary in compactness.
-Don’t just go for the smallest unfolded wood stove without considering its packing size.
+Even in their folded positions, wood burning backpacking stoves vary in compactness.
+Don’t just go for the small wood burning stoves without considering its packing size.

 Moreover, take into account the surface area of the stove’s top.
 Whether round or square, backpacking stoves are designed to hold pots or cups larger than their tops.
 If you’re looking to use smaller items on your stove, make sure you get one with a small enough diameter, a flat top, or with crossbars to hold your pots.

 Your desired durability should influence your choice of material.
-Remember also that this may increase the weight and price of the wood stove.
+Remember also that this may increase the weight and price of wood burning stoves.
 For example, titanium stoves are lighter than their stainless steel equivalents, but they are priced much higher.

-If you’re a frequent camper, pick something that’s very durable, even if pricier.
-If you want a backpacking stove for that odd adventure every now and then, pick something of average price and durability.
+If you’re a frequent camper, you should probably heed the old adage “buy cheap buy twice” and spring for the wood burning camping stove that’s going to last you several seasons.
+If you want a backpacking wood stove for that odd adventure every now and then, pick something of average price and durability.
 This way, you won’t be paying extra for features that you don’t need.

-When the afore-mentioned considerations don’t make for a clear winner, there are few other factors that, when considered, could tilt the scales in favor of one or the other:
+When the afore-mentioned considerations don’t make for a clear winner, there are few other factors that, when considered, could tilt the scales in favor of one wood burning camp stove over the other:

 Ease of Assembly

-While most stoves are generally easy to assemble, some may be a bit complicated.
+While most backpacking wood stoves are generally easy to assemble, some may be a bit complicated.
 You typically get three options:

-- The first option is an unfoldable rectangular stove that can be assembled in seconds.
+- The first option are the foldable rectangular wood stoves that can be assembled in seconds.

-- The second option is a rectangular stove that comes in individual pieces that latch together and take slightly more time to assemble.
+- The second option are rectangular wood stoves that comes in individual pieces that latch together and take slightly more time to assemble.

-- Finally, you have round stoves that stack above each other; these are hardest to assemble.
+- Finally, you have round wood stoves that stack above each other; these are hardest to assemble.

 Access/ Need for Adding Wood

-All stoves are probably going to need extra wood to finish cooking, but some more than others.
-Go for a stove that has easy access for adding wood, otherwise, you will need to remove the pot for top loading.
+A wood burning camp stove is unlikely to cook an entire meal on a single load of twigs.
+So consider a camping stove that has easy access for adding wood, otherwise, you will need to remove the pot for top loading.

-Opt for sturdy stoves that can hold their own against the realities of outdoor life.
-Check out the design of their legs or stands to make sure they are stable.
+Opt for a sturdy camping stove that can hold its own against the realities of outdoor life.
+Check out the design of its legs or stands to make sure it’s stable.
 Also note any sharp edges on the stove, which might prove dangerous during assembly or usage.